djohnsonkc/code-samples/React-Native/CalendarSync/README.md

 Calendar Sync Helper for React Native
 ------------------

 This is an example of a helper class for react-native-calendar-events to create custom calendar entries in a user's calendar.
-This solution isn't perfect, but I thought it might help others that learning how to use react-native-calendar-events.
+This solution isn't perfect, but I thought this example might help others that are learning how to use react-native-calendar-events.

 In the example below, the 3rd parameter is a function that I use as a status "emitter" that echoes back what is happening within the the nested asynchronous calls.